Abe-54/School-Hub/README.md

 **Required Must-have Stories**

-- [ ] Users logs in with username & password to see app home screen
+- [x] Users logs in with username & password to see app home screen
+- [x] Admins can login and create posts
-- [ ] On Login user is presented with a list of existing clubs
+- [x] On Login user is presented with a list of existing clubs
-- [ ] Student Profiles contain personal information & list of clubs they are subcribed to
+- [x] Student Profiles contain personal information & list of clubs they are subcribed to
-- [ ] Club Profiles contain information about the clubs and allows users to subcribe to them
+- [x] Club Profiles contain information about the clubs and allows users to subcribe to them
-- [ ] Settings Screen to allow users to edit their profile screen
+- [x] Settings Screen to allow users to edit their profile screen

 **Optional Nice-to-have Stories**
 - [ ] List of on campus amenities for students